Nameless Rumia's Wiki

 Generally speaking, the main criticism against personal wikis is 'having a subjective opinion', which shouldn't be a surprise.
 These kinds of things are bound to upset people.
 Nobody cares whenever you're 'right', but people are primed to impale you whenever you're 'wrong' in their eyes.
 Honestly, people have been doing this for ages, whether it be bloggers, columnists, talk show hosts, talk radio hosts, and so forth.3)

 You just have to own it, stop caring after getting enough strongly worded messages, and know that there's a relatively small chance that people would recognize you anyways.
-Eventually, it gets amusing to see when critics dance around being upset over a subjective opinion and, rather than admit this upfront,4) they resort to grandiose words like 'gossip', 'narrative', 'propaganda', 'whitewashing', etc.5)
+Eventually, it gets amusing to see when critics dance around being upset over a subjective opinion and, rather than admit this or talk it out, they'll use grandiose words like 'gossip', 'narrative', 'propaganda', 'whitewashing', etc.

 Personal vs. Encyclopedic

-In a way, this personal wiki is a bit weird as it isn't 'personal' per se, due to the fact that it's partially written in an 'encyclopedic' manner, and therefore 'impersonal' in some areas6) as it relies on third-party sources to string together some semblance of a story.
-It's like what historians and drama-oriented communities do when there's clearly an interesting story to tell, but a void of authors willing to step up and tell them.
+In a way, this personal wiki is a bit weird because it's written in an 'encyclopedic' manner, when most of them usually amount to a jumble of notes or resources, and the format can make it 'impersonal' in some regard because it relies on third-party sources to string together some semblance of a story, which is what historians and drama-oriented communities do when interesting stories have a void of authors telling them.

 Notes

 • There have been attempts to coin a term for the personal wiki, but “wikiblog” is the only attempt that sounds serious.
-WikiWiki founder Ward Cunningham tried coining “bliki”,7) but it sounds like bad video game onomatopoeia, nobody respects it,8)9) and people will just think of a pistol now.
+WikiWiki founder Ward Cunningham tried coining “bliki”,4) but it sounds like bad video game onomatopoeia, nobody respects it,5)6) and people will just think of a pistol now.

 • When you frame personal wikis into the so-called Stages of the Web model: would it fit into “Web 1.0” because it delivers static content, or “Web 2.0” because of the software that it borrows?